2023 Solar Incentives Guide for Wickliffe, OH - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006 on a property you own for you to claim the credit.
-Originally, the ITC covered 30% of all installation costs (panels, labor, equipment and accessories), although the total amount has fluctuated slightly over time between 26-30%.
+The solar panels have to have been installed after January 1, 2006, on a property you own for you to claim the credit.
+The ITC originally paid out 30% of all system installation costs (panels, labor, equipment and accessories), although this amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Wickliffe solar panel company directly.
+To understand how the new Clean Energy Credit applies to you, get in touch with your local Wickliffe solar installation expert.

 State & Local Solar Incentives